aldenleung/biodata/README.md

 seq_dict = FASTAReader.read_all(lambda fr: {f.name:f.seq for f in fr}, filename)
 # A dictionary with fasta name as key and fasta sequence as value
 # {"seq1": "ACGT", "seq2": "CCCGGGAAA"}

+# For genomic range data, one could also use GenomicCollection to store them:
+from biodata.bed import BEDReader from genomictools import GenomicCollection beds = BEDReader.read_all(GenomicCollection, filename)
 ```

 ### Peek an entry